-The exercises themselves spanned the gamut from group conversations, individual reflection, paired conversations, three way or four-way converations, a guided meditation, and even a segment where I made half the team debate the other half on the merits of work from office versus work from home.
+The exercises themselves spanned the gamut from group conversations, individual reflection, paired conversations, three way or four-way conversations, a guided meditation, and even a segment where I made half the team debate the other half on the merits of work from office versus work from home.
 (The trick with that one was that everyone had to debate the opposite of what they were themselves doing).

 The variation in activities ensured folks paid attention, stayed high energy, and didn't get bored.

 I did a lot of prep for this workshop—starting with 2 calls with the Associate Director who had brought me on.
 He explained the background of the team’s growing pains with fully remote employees (thye had recently lost a fully remote employee to another team).
 The director also set up calls at my request with a more senior in-office team member, and a more junior fully remote person for different perspectives.